jamesrwilliams/personal-site/src/posts/2021/building-a-gatsby-app-with-firebase-and-sanity.md

 - `src/firebase/FirebaseProvider.js` - our provider component passes our Firebase objects to components that are descendants of the provider.
 - `src/firebase/FirebaseContext.js` - our React context we import in our page templates.

-> We're also configuring some values for use with the [Firebase Emulators](https://firebase.google.com/docs/emulator-suite) which makes local Firebase development so much easier.
+> We're also configuring some values for use with the [Firebase Emulators](https://firebase.google.com/docs/emulator-suite) which makes local Firebase development much easier.

 ### Firebase Context & Provider